owlistic-notes/owlistic/docs/website/docs/installation/source.md

 ## Post-Installation

 After installation:
-- The backend should be running on port 8080
+- The server should be running on port 8080
-- The frontend should be accessible on port 80
+- The app should be accessible on port 80
 - Visit `http://your-server` to access the web interface

 ## Troubleshooting